Internet in the Netherlands

 According to research done by the Organisation for Economic Co-operation and Development (OECD), the Netherlands is ranked with Switzerland in having the most broadband subscriptions per 100 inhabitants, has no bandwidth caps, and has the most homes passed in Europe in terms of connection speeds of 50 Mbit/s and higher.

 In the Digital Economy and Society Index (DESI) 2022 report, the Netherlands ranks third among 27 EU countries.
 It performs strongly in digital proficiency, with 79% of its population possessing basic digital skills, surpassing the EU average of 54%.
 The nation's connectivity infrastructure is robust, with 97% fixed broadband and 94% mobile broadband coverage, both exceeding EU averages of 78% and 87%, respectively.
 In digital technology integration, 75% of Dutch Small and Medium-sized Enterprises (SMEs) demonstrate basic digital readiness, which is higher than the EU's 55%.
 Additionally, digital public services are advanced, with 92% e-government usage compared to the EU average of 65%.

+History

+Internet in the Netherlands began with Centrum Wiskunde & Informatica (CWI) connecting to the NSFNET in 1988, the first sustained connection outside the United States.
+(Note: This was shortly after France's INRIA achieved a connection to the NSFNET.)
+(Note: The UK and Norway had been connected to the ARPANET since 1973 and Norway and University College London (UCL) adopted TCP/IP in 1982, ahead of the ARPANET.)